Skip to the main content.

 U.S. DOD OBJECTIVES

-The objective of the U.S. Department of Defense’s (DoD) Modular Open Systems Approach (MOSA) is to design systems with highly cohesive, loosely coupled, and severable modules that can be competitively sourced from independent suppliers.
+The U.S. Department of Defense’s (DoD) Modular Open Systems Approach (MOSA) aims to design systems with highly cohesive, loosely coupled, and severable modules that can be competitively sourced from independent suppliers.

 5 Principles of MOSA

-Dave Walsh, VP of Engineering, Parry Labs, explained the 5 principles of MOSA at “Quad A”, April 2023.
-The combination of the market advocacy and push from the US Army around MOSA, coupled with the pioneering work from a series of like-minded ecosystem companies means that this activity is gathering momentum.
-There is strong advocacy in market forums from the US Army about the “why” behind MOSA and there are announcements about systems that are MOSA compliant, including the RAIDER X and this ground platform from L3Harris.
+Dave Walsh, VP of Engineering, Parry Labs, explained the five principles of MOSA at “Quad A” in April 2023.
+The combination of market advocacy and push from the US Army around MOSA and the pioneering work from a series of like-minded ecosystem companies means that this activity is gathering momentum.
+There is strong advocacy in market forums from the US Army about the “why” behind MOSA and announcements about MOSA-compliant systems, including the RAIDER X and this ground platform from L3Harris.

-At Lynx, we see the support of standards for mission critical systems as being just the start.
+At Lynx, we see the support of mission-critical system standards as just the start.
 That is because APIs don’t define system behavior and timing.
-Read this piece by our CTO, Will Keegan, about more of our thoughts here.
+Read this piece by our CTO, Will Keegan, for more thoughts on this topic.

 MOSA: STANDARDS ARE JUST THE START